Part 1 of the 3-part series: Laying the Foundation for A Rock-Solid Marketing Program

 Let me tell you why.
 Because your mission statement is only half your story.

 At best, your mission states the obvious: what you do, whom you do it for, and hopefully the value you bring.
-But more often than not, mission statements reflect how you want to be perceived by your audiences by expressing who you want or organization to be and what you want it to do.
+But more often than not, mission statements reflect how you want to be perceived by your audiences by expressing who you want your organization to be and what you want it to do.
 Kind of like a rhinoceros that insists it’s a unicorn.